 The first stanza begins slightly more optimistically than the ones that follow.
-It is clear that the unknown person to whom this piece is directed has dedicated themselves to one singular pursuit.
-This striving and “Daring” has torn their life apart.
+It is clear that the unknown person to whom this piece is directed has dedicated itself to one singular pursuit.
+This striving and “Daring” has torn their lives apart.
 This person’s “sky” or soul, is torn like a “veil.”

 For this, you’ve wasted

 The narrator states that “For this,” another unknown the reader will never be fully aware of, “you’ve wasted” the experiences of “your youth.”
 This person, the speaker thinks, spent their youth badly, they should have enjoyed it while it was there rather than using it up on something less worthwhile.

 This person has instead of living, “Divined,” or discovered, and “tasted” the “Bitter” truth of the world.
 What exactly this “truth” is, the reader will never find out, but it is simple to assume that it may have jaded the intended listener against the joys of life.

 Twisted strong cords,

 And wandered naked

 Among trysted swords.